Maidenhead Golf Club

-Maidenhead Golf Club is a golf club, located in Maidenhead, Berkshire, England.
+The Maidenhead Golf Club is a golf club, located in North Ascot, Berkshire, England.
 It was established in 1896.

-On 16 July 2016, the club signed an agreement with the Royal Borough of Windsor and Maidenhead, agreeing to sell back its 24-year lease early, thus paving the way for up to 1500 homes.
+The Maidenhead Golf Club previously occupied a council-owned site in Maidenhead town centre.
+On 16 July 2016, the club signed an agreement with the Royal Borough of Windsor and Maidenhead, agreeing to sell back its 24-year lease early.
+The Club then sought to purchase land or an existing club in order to continue its long-standing existence.

+In 2025 the club secured a new home having purchased a club in North Ascot, Mill Ride Golf Club.
+Members fully moved to the new location in January 2026 and since then the club has benefitted from significant investment in the facilities and course.

+The Maidenhead Golf Club is a private members club.